-SEC-046: COVID-19 Health & Safety Requirement – Travel Restrictions on International and Domestic Travel for Business & Instructional Purposes
+SEC-046: COVID-19 Health & Safety Requirement – Restrictions on Travel for Business & Instructional Purposes

-Given the continuing risk associated with the disease caused by the novel coronavirus (COVID-19) in the United States and around the world, the University is restricting international and non-essential domestic travel for business and instructional purposes for the foreseeable future, regardless of funding source.
+Given the continuing risk associated with the disease caused by coronavirus (COVID-19) in the United States and around the world, the University asks that travel for business and instructional purposes follow these guidelines:

 All students and Graduate Medical Education (GME) Trainees traveling outside of the national borders of the United States for University-related purposes must adhere to policy PROV-010: Student International Travel.

-The University strongly encourages adherence to both Virginia Department of Health (VDH) and Centers for Disease Control & Prevention (CDC) guidelines and, upon returning from international travel, to self-quarantine for 14 days.
+The University strongly encourages adherence to both Virginia Department of Health (VDH) and Centers for Disease Control & Prevention (CDC) guidelines before, during, and after international travel.

 If you must cancel University travel, seek waivers and refunds directly from the airlines and hotels first.
 If airlines and hotels are not issuing waivers or refunds, employees can submit expense reimbursement requests through ExpenseUVA after the date of travel.
 For more information, please see the “Travel and Expense” website and the more specific “Travel and COVID” site.
 If you have a question that isn’t covered on either of these sites, contact the travel team at firstname.lastname@example.org or 434-924-4121.

-The University discourages non-essential personal travel.
-If you must travel, we ask all University faculty and staff to take account of this guidance as they evaluate their own personal travel.
-Consult the state and territorial health department websites and the Centers for Disease Control and Prevention for the latest information.
+If you must travel, we ask all University faculty, staff, and students to take account of state and territorial health department websites and the Centers for Disease Control and Prevention for the latest travel guidance.
 The University strongly encourages adherence to VDH and CDC guidance for travelers.

 Compliance with Policy: